 Bible reference – Exodus 20:7

-Even further, it implies that we are free to think what we want.
+Even further, it implies that we are free to think what we want and God will not judge you.
+And by implication, others should not either.
 We can explore dark thoughts, as long as we don’t act on them.
 This echoes one of my favorite aspects of Jesus Christ.
 Did he only hang out with the holy and (self-)righteous?
 Actually, he was well known to spend time with the lowest of the low: among them, tax collectors and prostitutes.
-This philosophy is epitomized in these verses:
+This philosophy is epitomized in this verse:

 “And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”Jesus Christ, Matthew 25:40, KJV

 Being good does not mean the absence or ignorance of bad.
 Being good does not mean self-denial or an imaginary sense of purity.
 This interpretation gives room for doubt and invites exploration and scrutiny.
 It invites us to learn everything there is to learn… and then to act, which is frankly the opposite of how I was raised by churches.

 Does this pass the Ricky Gervais Test?
 Absolutely!
 Try getting through life with the emotional intelligence of a 5-year-old.
 See how far that gets you.
 Society can only exist if people can be civil, which means we cannot act like animals and bully each other because we had a bad day or because we are hungry.
 Even in the narrower interpretation of just being careful of what you say, that notion would definitely manifest in a civilization.

 Does it make sense at #3?
 If we are looking at it in terms of major building blocks, it makes sense here.
 Concepts of freedom of thought and emotional intelligence are pretty big and foundational.
 It goes far beyond an exasperated “Jeez Louise”.